Chalalan: Characteristics

 The lodge has been built based on traditional tacana techniques, with overgrown wooden floors, chonta palm tree (Iriartea deltoidea) walls and jatata (Geonoma deversa) roofing.
 Chalalan has an energy matrix based on solar panels and a wastewater treatment system.
 The main activity is the walk through paths of environmental interpretation guided by members of the indigenous community of San José de Uchupiamonas, rowing canoe trips through Lake Chalalan and visits to the indigenous community.

 Eventually, scientific research, workshops and seminars are carried out.
 Other frequent activities are the observation of birds and sport fishing.

 Fauna

 One of the main activities is the observation of fauna in the paths of environmental interpretation.
 Chalalán represents and conserves a segment of the ecosystems of the Madidi National Park, corresponding to the foot of mount, the forest of low mountains of the Tropical Andes.
-Some common species are: squirrel monkey, whistling monkey, howler monkey and spider monkey, olingo, deer, capybara, mountain zeros like the pecari and occasionally sighted jaguars and pumas.
-Birding is also possible, sereres, herons, fishermen, macaws, eagles, hummingbirds, carpenters, and species associated with bodies of water are frequent.
+Some common species are: squirrel monkey, whistling monkey, howler monkey, spider monkey, olingo, deer, capybara, mountain zeros like the pecari and occasionally sighted jaguars and pumas.
+Birding is also possible; sereres, herons, fishermen, macaws, eagles, hummingbirds, carpenters, and species associated with bodies of water are frequent.